 In April, online toys sales were up 175% year over year and were still up 180% year over year in May, according to Rakuten Rewards, which collected toy sales data from 3,500 merchants that sell via the affiliate site Rakuten.com.
 Growth was more tempered from June to September, averaging 54%-85% higher than last year, and online sales in October increased 85% year over year, according to Rakuten.

 Two toy-focused merchants—FatBrainToys LLC (No. 780 in the 2020 Digital Commerce 360 Top 1000) and Exploding Kittens—anticipate that strong growth will continue during the holiday season.

 “Historically, about 60% of our business is the November-December time frame,” says Mark Carson, president and co-founder at Fat Brain Toys.

-To read the rest of this article, which details the current state of the online toy category, along with Internet Retailer data estimates, and Profitero survey data, please sign up for a free membership below or sign in.
+To read the rest of this article, which details the current state of the online toy category, please sign up for a free membership below or sign in.

 Want to read more?
 Unlock Free Strategy Membership